 - Broken/loose tooth

-There are other less time-sensitive emergencies that can wait until the next time the dentist’s office opens.
+There are other less time-sensitive emergencies which can wait until the next time our Shelby Township dental office opens.
 However, you still want to schedule an appointment sooner rather than later so the problem doesn’t worsen.
-Some examples are:

 - Dull toothache